Psychiatric pharmacy: In the United States

 Psychiatric pharmacy is practiced by psychiatric (also called "neuropsychiatric") pharmacists.
 Psychiatric pharmacists tend to have a board certification in the specialty of psychiatric pharmacy, granting the title of Board Certified Psychiatric Pharmacist (BCPP) by the Board of Pharmacy Specialties (BPS), and attach the post-nominals after their professional degrees.
 Because the BPS does not have a separate certification for neurologic pharmacists, neurologic pharmacists may be classified as BCPP's as well (indeed, there is a significant amount of overlap between the two subspecialties).
 It is not uncommon for psychiatric pharmacists to be residency trained through a specialized residency (post-graduate year 2, abbreviated "PGY2") program in psychiatric pharmacy.
 The BCPP program validates that the pharmacist being certified has the progressive knowledge and experience to improve outcomes and recovery for patients with mental or neurological disabilities by designing, implementing, monitoring, and modifying treatment plans for patients as needed.
 It also ensures that the pharmacist being certified will educate patients, health care professionals, and other stakeholders.

 Psychiatric pharmacists work in both the inpatient and outpatient settings.

 Psychiatric pharmacists working for the Veterans Health Administration can have salaries between $112,268-145,955.

 In the United Kingdom

 Psychiatric pharmacy is practiced by specialist mental health pharmacists.
 Specialist mental health pharmacists tend to work in the inpatient setting, within mental health hospitals.
 Credentialing is performed through the College of Mental Health Pharmacy (CMHP), which assesses the experience and aptitude of pharmacists working in the field of mental health (psychiatric) pharmacy.
 Credentialed members are granted the title of Member of the College of Mental Health Pharmacy (MCMHP), and attach the post-nominals after their professional degrees.
+Notable psychiatric pharmacists include Professor David Taylor, foundation president of the college of mental health pharmacy.